Online M.Ed. in Moderate Disabilities

 What Skills Will You Develop?

-To earn your Master’s of Education in Moderate Disabilities, you will complete 9 courses including a field practicum for a total of 36 credit hours.
-Online courses are 8 weeks long and will include preparation for the MTEL.
+To earn your Master’s of Education in Moderate Disabilities, you will complete nine courses including a field practicum for a total of 36 credit hours.
+Classes are eight weeks long and self-paced for your convenience.
+Field-based experiences include three pre-practicums and one full practicum.*

 This course provides an overview of the challenges that students with moderate disabilities encounter in their personal, social, and academic lives.
 Beginning with descriptions of typical development, the class will explore how disabilities are identified, what necessary steps are taken to refer students for evaluations in the Special Education process, and research-based accommodations and interventions including the use of assistive technology devices.
 State and federal laws as well as an overview of local and national support agencies are also reviewed.